 I love collard greens and think they are great for the holiday season.
 If you’ve never tried them, then I think you will enjoy this recipe because it’s simple, easy and delicious.
 Collard greens are filled with tons of nutrition, such as calcium and vitamins A, K, and C, which is why it’s considered a super green.
 This recipe also falls in line with the low FODMAP diet, so you just can’t go wrong.
 Give it a try and let us know what you think!

-4 bunches of collard greens (cleaned and cut)
+4 bunches of collard greens (approximately 6 to 7 cups, cleaned and cut)

 1 lb low sodium bacon